 Instead of having a plumber remove the topsoil, dig through the dirt, and potentially destroy your lawn or landscaping, trenchless sewer repair has a minimal effect on your yard.
 This saves you time and money.
 Following the repair, you won’t need to completely re-seed your lawn, replace plants, or hire a landscaper to put the outdoor area back together.

-Not only is a trenchless sewer repair less disruptive (to your yard), but it’s also an environmentally-friendly choice.
+Not only is a trenchless sewer repair less disruptive (to your yard), but it’s also an environmentally friendly choice.
 When you dig trenches, you destroy the outdoor environment.
-Even though the plumbing contractor will fill the trenches in again, this type of exterior work can ruin the fragile ecosystem around your home.
+So even though the plumbing contractor will fill the trenches again, this type of exterior work can ruin the fragile ecosystem around your home.

 Think about everything that calls the ground its home.
 From worms to groundhogs, the critters and creatures that live underground will need to make a hasty exit when the machines enter to dig up your yard.
 The trenchless method allows everything that lives underground to stay put, which keeps the immediate environment safe and sound.

 Along with potentially saving the local wildlife, trenchless sewer repairs reduce the soil toxicity risk.
 When a plumber digs through the dirt, this can release toxins, bringing them to the surface.
 Once on the surface, these toxins enter the air or the water system (through rain runoff).